 Section 4.
 Joint Meetings and Quorum Requirements.
 Joint meetings of the governing boards, and advisory committees of the Collier and Lee County MPOs will be held at least annually.
-Quorum requirements for each MPO's Technical Advisory Committee at the joint meetings will be consistent with their respective bylaws, after leaving out the SWFRPC and MPO staff representatives from the quorum calculations.
-However, during voting on any items, while the SWFRPC representatives will each have a single vote, MPO representatives will abstain from voting as they provide the administrative support at these meetings.
-Quorum requirements for each MPO's Citizens Advisory Committee and Bicycle-Pedestrian Advisory Committee at the joint meetings will be as established for each committee under their respective MPO bylaws.
+Quorum requirements for each MPO's Technical Advisory Committee at the joint meetings will be 1/2 its membership after leaving out the FDOT, SWFRPC and MPO staff representatives from the quorum calculations.
+However, during voting on any items, while the FDOT and SWFRPC representatives will each have a single vote, MPO representatives will abstain from voting as they provide the administrative support at these meetings.
+Quorum requirements for each MPO's Citizens Advisory Committee at the joint meetings will be seven (7) for the Lee CAC and four (4) for the Collier CAC.